leka/LekaOS_Explorations/LKExp-Sensors-LSM6DSOX-Mbed_Integration/MLC_info.md

 4. Finish the configuration with the decision tree
 To finish with the ucf file creation, go back to the MLC configuration on Unico GUI and define your decision tree [video](https://youtu.be/yvoBt9zl5Ws).
 5. (Mbed target) Change the the ucf file to a header file The last step to be able to use the ucf file, which define what registers need to be written with which data, in an mbed implemented code, it to change a bit his format and make it into a header file that may be included in you code.
+This is possible using once again Unico GUI, on the main page in the "options" tab, select the button "C code generation" and select your ucf file.

 ## working with xl and gy